-To break it down, there will be signs, whether obvious, or subtle little niggles, that you show up when you’re going through a rough patch in your relationship.
+To break it down, there will be signs, whether obvious or subtle little niggles, that you show up when you’re going through a rough patch in your relationship.
 Before you get around to fixing a broken relationship, try and recognize the signs.

 1. You’re fighting a lot more

+One of the signs that you’re hitting a rough patch in a relationship is that you start to fight a lot more.
+The frequency of the fights and arguments increase.
 Now, fights happen in every relationship, so it’s important not to see every disagreement as a giant rough patch in the relationship.
 But if little things about your partner are irritating you, if you’re snapping at them over forgetting to use a coaster or breathing too loudly, chances are you’re going through a rough patch in the relationship.

 2. Physical intimacy is at an all-time low

+When things get rough in a relationship, physical or sexual intimacy between couples decreases.
 We’ve said this before, and we’ll say it again.
 The importance of sex and desire is huge in a loving relationship – they make it stronger and more intimate.
 So, if your activities in the bedroom have dropped considerably, it’s very likely a symptom of a deeper rough patch in the relationship.